hsmi135/Intro_Week1/README.md

 (2) Apply for an LSU HPC account (https://accounts.hpc.lsu.edu/login_request.php).
 When you do,
     list me as your sponsor.
 Once your account is created, send me your username.

-Complete by tomorrow (Friday, Jan.
-17)
+Complete by Monday, Jan.
+19. You will need these to participate in the next class.
 ```